Turkish editor hits out at media coercion under Erdogan

 ISTANBUL A prominent Turkish newspaper editor has openly decried government pressure on the media, saying journalists live in fear, in unusually blunt criticism of Prime Minister Tayyip Erdogan's leadership months ahead of elections.

-Erdogan faces one of the greatest challenges of his 11-year rule as he battles a graft scandal he sees as orchestrated to unseat him, triggering an open feud with an influential U.S.-based cleric whose followers say they number in the millions.
+Erdogan is facing one of the greatest challenges of his 11-year rule as he battles a graft scandal he sees as orchestrated to unseat him, triggering an open feud with an influential U.S.-based cleric whose followers say they number in the millions.

-He has reacted by reassigning thousands of police officers and hundreds of prosecutors - 166 more of them on Tuesday - in an effort to cleanse the influence of the cleric, Fethullah Gulen, and by seeking tighter controls over the Internet, actions his critics say highlight his authoritarian instincts.
+He has reacted by reassigning thousands of police officers and hundreds of prosecutors - 166 more of them on Tuesday - in a bid to cleanse the influence of the cleric, Fethullah Gulen, and by seeking tighter controls over the Internet, actions his critics say highlight his authoritarian instincts.

-But increasing discontent with his autocratic style among a segment of Turkish society, which burst onto the streets in last summer's anti-government protests, has raised concerns in the run-up to the elections about the stability of the NATO-member state that has a long border with civil war-torn Syria.
+But increasing discontent with his autocratic style among a segment of Turkish society, which burst onto the streets in last summer's anti-government protests, has raised concerns about stability in the run-up to the elections.

 In an impassioned television interview late on Monday, Fatih Altayli, editor-in-chief of the mainstream Haberturk newspaper, said government pressure had left media editors intimidated and created a climate in which they were unable to publish freely.